 Homestore offers a list of "Pre-Screened Architects and Interior Designers" rated by other customers.

-North Carolina State University, Center for Universal Design is the website for the beginning of universal design.
+North Carolina State University, Center for Universal Design Universal Design in Housing is the beginning of universal design.
 The Center for Universal Design is a national research, information and technical assistance center that evaluates, develops, and promotes universal design in housing, public and commercial facilities and related products.
-This site offers information and services on fair housing practices, home modifications and accessible and universal design features.
+This article offers information and services on home modifications and accessible and universal design features.

 Resna Technical Assistance Project offers "Making Homes Accessible: Assistive Technology and Home Modifications," a comprehensive guide, that includes information on universal design and various resources on home modifications including listing of books and videos on the subject.
 The guide covers definitions; laws and guidelines; initiatives from the Assistive Technology Act grantees; advocacy, financing, modification, and research resources; accreditations; online courses; and a bibliography.
 Please link to the project's Internet homepage at Resna Technical Assistance Project.
 Click on Policy Information Pipeline, under Major Policy Areas.
 Then click on Community Living.
 Find this article under Housing or call (703) 524-6686.